 Classify risk impact

-Next, companies must classify risk on an impact scale as low, medium, or high based on the likelihood of the risk occurring and its potential results.
-Consider a high-value, high-throughput piece of machinery that staff report as unreliable and data shows as due for replacement within the next year.
-Given both perceptive and practical risk information, it may be worth replacing the machine early to avoid the potential impact of risks on project objectives.
+Next, companies must classify risk on an impact scale as low, medium, or high.
+Specifically, they base this classification on the likelihood of the risk occurring and its potential results.
+QA Managers commonly use a risk assessment matrix — similar to the severity-by-occurrence grid in FMEA — to visualize and prioritize risks.
+For example, consider a high-value, high-throughput piece of machinery that staff report as unreliable.
+Data shows it is due for replacement within the next year.
+Given both perceptive and practical risk information, it may be worth replacing the machine early.
+This avoids the potential impact of risks on project objectives and non-conformance rates.

 Develop risk response

-Once risks are classified, companies must prioritize those defined as high risk and develop risk responses for each one, then move down the list to medium and finally low-risk operations.
-While low-risk concerns may not be addressed for weeks — or months — having a plan in place allows businesses to see how far they’ve come and what they have left to do.
+Once the team classifies risks, companies must prioritize those defined as high risk.
+Subsequently, they develop risk responses for each one before moving to medium and finally low-risk operations.
+This mirrors the corrective and preventive action (CAPA) workflow familiar to Quality Engineers working under ISO 9001 or IATF 16949.
+Low-risk concerns may not receive attention for weeks — or months.
+However, having a plan in place allows businesses to see how far they’ve come.
+Moreover, it shows what they have left to do while demonstrating the documented risk-based thinking that auditors expect.

 Regularly monitor these risks

 Risks don’t simply vanish because they’ve been initially addressed.
-As a result, it’s worth conducting qualitative and quantitative analysis at the beginning of a new project, at the midpoint, and when the project is completed to evaluate risk change over time and determine if further process improvements are necessary.
+For this reason, it’s worth conducting qualitative and quantitative analysis at multiple stages.
+Conduct them at the beginning of a new project, at the midpoint, and when the project is completed.
+This helps evaluate risk change over time and determine if further process improvements are necessary.
+Additionally, tracking KPIs such as audit completion rates, non-conformance rates, FPY, and COPQ over each cycle provides Plant Managers with objective evidence.
+It shows that risk responses are working and gives Quality Engineers the data they need to update FMEA scores and risk matrices accordingly.

 Quality and Quantity: The Best of Both Worlds

 In isolation, qualitative and quantitative assessments only tell half the story.
-One provides the perception of risk from workers’ perspective, while the other provides clear data about potential failure rates of identified risks.
-Using either type in isolation provides valuable information but is missing the larger context: Data indicating physical failures may be offset by staff knowledge, while employees’ perception of risk may not be tied to collected data.
+Specifically, one provides the perception of risk from workers’ perspective.
+The other provides clear data about potential failure rates.
+Using either type alone offers valuable information but is missing the larger context.
+Specifically, data indicating physical failures may be offset by staff knowledge.
+Similarly, employees’ perception of risk may not align with collected data.

 Combining quality and quantity gives companies the big picture by creating a risk assessment matrix.
-By identifying risks that are both worrisome to employees and are backed up by collected data, organizations can effectively allocate resources to deal with critical concerns and help drive project success.
+Organizations can identify risks that are both worrisome to employees and backed up by collected data.
+As a result, they can effectively allocate resources to deal with critical concerns and help drive project success.
+Ultimately, this reduces COPQ, improves FPY, and strengthens compliance with ISO 9001, IATF 16949, and VDA 6.3.

 Combine quality and quantity to reduce your risk with Certainty.
 Let’s get started.